drupalcommerce/commerce-docs/user/pages/03.commerce2/01.user-guide/02.setting-up-store/01.importing-currencies/docs.md

 ## Importing Defined Currencies

-If you navigate to `admin/commerce/config/currency` and click on the “Add currency” tab, you will see a simple dropdown that shows you all the supported currencies (157 active currencies).
+If you navigate to `admin/commerce/config/currency` and click on the “Add currency” button, you will see a simple dropdown that shows you all the supported currencies (157 active currencies).

 ![Importing currency](currency-import2.png)